Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Tuesday, November 8 chase bust and thoughts

-I actually put in some observing miles today - my first more-than-2-miles-from-home chase since August 19.
+I actually put in some storm photography miles today - my first more-than-2-miles-from-home chase since August 19.
 It ended up being an "0-0 chase" (not a single photo frame or second of video shot).
 The setup today, not surprisingly, was a complete bust.
 I normally wouldn't bother posting about such a non-eventful day (particularly in light of Monday's tornadoes in Oklahoma), but since this blog has been so void of weather content for the last 3 months, I figured it wouldn't hurt to at least go into some of the forecasting details I looked at for the day.

-I didn't want to spend the $300 or so in gas that it would have taken to observe storms Monday's Oklahoma play, so instead I chose to take Tuesday off from work for the setup in Missouri.
+I didn't want to spend the $300 or so in gas that it would have taken to photograph storms Monday's Oklahoma play, so instead I chose to take Tuesday off from work for the setup in Missouri.
 As the years go by, I'm getting less and less willing to do long marathons for expeditions, even for a good setup like Monday's.
 And despite the rather epic tornado show that happened down there, I don't regret not going.
 Maybe that's age talking, hopefully more like wisdom - or at least I'd like it to be that.
 Oddly enough, I was more bummed about missing the earthquakes down there than the tornadoes.
 As I've said before, these days, I like going for the 'underdog' setups that few others will be covering.
-And so, I picked Tuesday to observe storms here.
+And so, I picked Tuesday to photograph storms here.